Whether you are travelling abroad for business or leisure, European breakdown cover is invaluable if you have car trouble while you're away.

 Whilst driving abroad it is vital that you carry your passport, driving licence (both photocard and paper counterparts), insurance and European Breakdown cover documents with you at all times in case of car trouble.

 It is also important to remember that the mechanic sent is unlikely to speak English and that providers are unlikely to be able to guarantee a response time unlike in the UK; if you are having difficulties, the providers helpline should be your reference point.

-By matching the level of European breakdown cover to your travel requirements, you should be able to enjoy your trip with the peace of mind that should anything go wrong with your car, you will have quality assistance in place.
+By matching the level of breakdown cover to your travel requirements, you should be able to enjoy your trip with the peace of mind that should anything go wrong with your car, you will have quality assistance in place.

-Other useful resources for European breakdown cover:
+Other useful resources for finding the best European breakdown cover available: